Unknown Chaplin

 Directed by Charles Chaplin

-Cast: Charles Chaplin [a drunken reveler], Ben Turpin [another drunken reveler], Bud Jamison [the head waiter], Edna Purviance [the head waiter’s wife], Leo White [Van Dyke dandy outside bar], Fred Goodwins [desk clerk at the second hotel], Madrona Hicks [the veiled woman], Earl Esola [the bellboy with cigar boxes], Daniel P. Kelleher [the bellboy carrying suitcases], Eva Sawyer [the count’s companion], Charles Allen Dealey [the restaurant manager], Frank Dolan [a waiter], Lee Willard [the soup slurper], Fritz Wintermeier (Fred Windermere) [the policeman], W. Coleman Elam, Eddie Fries
+Cast: Charles Chaplin [a drunken reveler], Ben Turpin [another drunken reveler], Bud Jamison [the head waiter], Edna Purviance [the head waiter’s wife], Leo White [the Van Dyke dandy outside the bar; and the first hotel clerk], Fred Goodwins [the desk clerk at the second hotel], Madrona Hicks [the veiled woman], Earl Esola [the bellboy with cigar boxes], Daniel P. Kelleher [the bellboy carrying suitcases], Eva Sawyer [the count’s companion], Charles Allen Dealey [the restaurant manager], Frank Dolan [a waiter], Lee Willard [the soup slurper], Fritz Wintermeier (Fred Windermere) [the policeman], W. Coleman Elam, Eddie Fries

-Essanay Film Manufacturing Company production; distributed by General Film Company. / Produced by Jess Robbins.
+Essanay Film Manufacturing Company production; distributed by The General Film Company, Incorporated. / Produced by Jess Robbins.
 Scenario by Charles Chaplin.
-Assistant director Ernest Van Pelt.
-Cinematography by Harry Ensign. / Released 15 February 1915. / Standard 35mm spherical 1.37:1 format. / Purviance’s film debut.
+Assistant director, Ernest Van Pelt.
+Cinematography by Harry Ensign. / Released 15 February 1915. / Standard 35mm spherical 1.33:1 format. / Purviance’s film debut.
 The production was shot in the Essanay Studio in Niles (Fremont), California, and on location in Oakland, California.
 The film was released in Spain on 3 January 1916.
 The film was [?] released or rereleased? in Finland on 11 February 1921.
 The film was [?] released or rereleased? in Sweden in 1930.
 The rereleased sound version reputedly has been sequentially altered.

 Comedy.